top of page

 What’s rarely acknowledged is that our current waste financing is, in effect, socialism.
 We have socialized the costs at the back end, while allowing companies to take all the profit and externalize onto others all the costs of end-of-life management.
 This is NOT fair!
 No one wants to be held responsible for things they don’t control.
 But that is the job of local governments – to protect health and safety of citizens by safely managing waste that is generated from a system they have no control over nor profit from.

-According to the California Ocean Protection Council, California communities are estimated to spend more than $428 million annually to clean up and control plastic pollution.
 The cost of waste management has soared, and the health impacts of plastic production continue to harm vulnerable populations.

 SB 54 is designed to return us to a truly “free market,” where the full lifecycle costs are reflected in the product price and managed in a harmonized way across California, dramatically increasing efficiencies and saving money.
 The law promises better recycling systems, stronger environmental and public health protections, and lower long-term costs for consumers.